Changes to Cyber Security every CISO needs to know about in 2022

 Greater Risk from Smart Devices

-• Internet of Things (IoT) and increased deployment of smart devices will inevitably result in more cyber threats in 2022.
-From being able to control banal systems like lighting and heating to hardware and software in an office environment.
+Internet of Things (IoT) and increased deployment of smart devices will inevitably result in more cyber threats in 2022.
+From being able to control banal systems like lighting and heating – to hardware and software in an office environment.
 This all couples to make a greater threat to organisations.

 Cyber Crime Becomes More Sophisticated and Dangerous

-• During the pandemic, cyber criminals have learned a lot and taken a more sophisticated approach to dealing with counter threat measures.
+• During the pandemic, cyber criminals have learned a lot, and taken a more sophisticated approach to dealing with counter threat measures.
 In 2021, cyber criminals have become increasingly smarter and quickly retooled their knowledge and skills into responding to precautions and protections.

 • As noted - cyber criminals are even offering ransomware-as-a-service (RaaS) on the darkweb.

-• “...Cyber criminals could weaponise operational technology environments to harm or kill humans in the next four years…”
+• It has been suggested that, “cyber criminals could weaponise operational technology environments to harm or kill humans in the next four years…”

 Remote Working Brings New Security Challenges

-• Thanks to many organisations changing the way they work and the growth of home working since the start of the pandemic, 2022 promises to continue with these security issues that were originally instigated by the pandemic
+• Thanks to many organisations changing the way they work, and the growth of home working since the start of the pandemic, 2022 promises to continue with these security issues that were originally instigated by the pandemic.

 • Security threats will become more compounded with individuals on a network being more at risk of infecting wider systems and devices.

 • Devices used by home workers are often not subject to the same security precautions as devices in the office.
-They may not run security software or they may not have appropriate firewalls installed to protect the device from ransomware attacks
+They may not run security software, or they may not have appropriate firewalls installed to protect the device from ransomware attacks.

-• The greater the risk to individual systems the more stressful this can be for the CISO.
-It will mean having to work with individuals to get them up to speed and even take longer to ensure that cybercrime is stopped per device.
+• The greater the risk to individual systems, the more stressful this can be for the CISO.
+It will mean having to work with individuals to get them up to speed, and even take longer to ensure that cybercrime is stopped per device.

 Cybersecurity Talent and Skills Shortage Will Get Worse

-• There has been a huge shortfall in cybersecurity expertise and skills and the reality is that it is not getting any better.
+• There has been a huge shortfall in cybersecurity expertise and skills, and the reality is that it is not getting any better.
 In 2022, we are expected to see this increase significantly.

-• Due to the shortage this will impact businesses that don’t have the necessary knowledge / capabilities.
+• Due to the shortage, this will impact businesses that don’t have the necessary knowledge/capabilities.

 Machine Learning and AI Tools Increasingly Used for Automated Cybersecurity

-• Machine learning and AI have already begun to revolutionise the cybersecurity software tools market.
-From identifying vulnerabilities to strengthening the security measures required to protect against attacks.
-They do this by recognising long strings of code, patterns and even behaviours to persistently fight against advanced attacks.
+• Machine learning and AI have already begun to revolutionise the cybersecurity software tools market, from identifying vulnerabilities, to strengthening the security measures required to protect against attacks.
+They do this by recognising long strings of code, patterns and even behaviours, to persistently fight against advanced attacks.

-• This means that security measures are becoming faster and that automated threat detection is getting simpler.
+• This means that security measures are becoming faster, and that automated threat detection is getting simpler.

 • One advantage to this is that cybersecurity professionals will be making greater use of these tools and resolving issues before they even appear.